eceboran/challenge-collecting-data/README.md

 ![Real Estate!](https://images.pexels.com/photos/106399/pexels-photo-106399.jpeg?auto=compress&cs=tinysrgb&dpr=1&w=500)

-After researching, we decided to retrieve data from the [IMMOWEB.BE](https://www.immoweb.be/) website as it is one of the leading property portal in Belgium with a sufficient number of listings in order to scrape 10 000 properties for sales.
+After researching, we decided to retrieve data from the [IMMOWEB.BE](https://www.immoweb.be/) as it is one of the leading property portals in Belgium with a sufficient number of listings in order to scrape 10 000 properties for sales.
 Being able to scrape from one website, meant we had to write the scraping code just once.

 ![Immoweb!](https://assets.immoweb.be/57/images/logos/brand-logo.svg)